FDio/vpp/docs/gettingstarted/developers/building.rst

 Building VPP
 ============

-To get started developing with VPP you need to get the sources and build the packages.
+To get started developing with VPP, you need to get the required VPP sources and then build the packages.
-For more information on the build system please refer to :ref:`buildsystem`.
+For more detailed information on the build system please refer to :ref:`buildsystem`.

 .. _setupproxies:

 Set up Proxies
 --------------------------

-Depending on the environment, proxies may need to be set.
+Depending on the environment you are operating in, proxies may need to be set.
-You may run these commands:
+Run these proxy commands to specify the *proxy-server-name* and corresponding *port-number*:

 .. code-block:: console